Health, Safety, & Security Questions of the Week

 HR Question:

 My manager is concerned about our company’s ability to pass a safety inspection and wants us to do an audit.
-What is a safety audit?
+Can you explain what a safety audit is and how to conduct one?

 HR Answer: